M A R Z P A N A R M E N I A

 The creators of the ancient Slavic alphabet Cyrill and Mephodius were the sons

 of Levon and the pupils of John of Karahan in the University of Magnavr.
-They

 created the alphabet which consisted of 36 letters just like in Armenian